 I’m a multimedia/experimental/performance art/hard-to-say-exactly kind of artist and I’m not sure exactly what category I fit in.

 You sound amazing.
-If you’re looking to expand your skills, PLEASE come to HPI.
+If you’re looking to expand your skills, please talk to us.

-What if I’m not sure if I want to be an artist after graduation?
+What if I’m not sure if I want to be an artist?

 HPI is a chance to test-drive the life of an artist.
 You’ll be immersed in it all the time.
 And you’ll see how real live artists live, create, and build community.
 You might love it, you might not.
 But you’ll know a lot more about it.

-Will there be a final performance at the end of the semester?
+Will there be a final performance at the end of the Program?

 Yes.
 At weekly salons, student artists show works in progress and assignments from the week with members of HPI.
 Three of these take place on weekday evenings and are open to the public, who are invited to an open discussion afterward.
 There is an additional, more formal public showing of student work at a Philadelphia space at the end of the semester.